jiayihoffman/jiayihoffman.github.io/_posts/2024-11-18-DroidVision-RC.md

 SSH into the Raspberry Pi (`ssh pi@<your_raspberry_pi_ipaddress>`) and create a folder called "streamer" in the pi user's home directory.
 Download the Python script [rtsp_server.py](/code/rtsp_server.py) and place it in the "streamer" folder.

-To run the RTSP server on the RC truck, type the command `python rtsp_server.py` on the Raspberry Pi, for example:
+To start the RTSP service on the RC truck, type the command `python rtsp_server.py` on the Raspberry Pi, for example:
 ```
 $ cd streamer
 $ python rtsp_server.py